Long Covid

 My Story

 I contracted Covid in October 2020.
 It was a relatively mild infection – ‘a nasty cold’ – but after 10 days I started to feel worse and just didn’t recover.
 I had a whole range of symptoms and was housebound for months.
 I have learnt a lot about managing the uncertainty of a chronic illness, especially one which is poorly understood and often invisible.
-I have tried a wide range of conventional and alternative treatments, alongside careful pacing and resting.
 I am now able to live a fulfilling life again and offer hope to others.

 The Sessions